Psychology Degrees, Schools, and Careers in New Jersey

 The obvious school to start with is Princeton University, which is home to a nationally ranked psychology PhD program and an undergraduate program in the subject as well.
 Rider University in Lawrenceville is another private institution that offers graduate and undergraduate degrees in psychology and Monmouth University and Drew University both offer distinguished bachelor’s degree programs in psychology as well.
 If you are looking for a public school outside of Newark, consider Thomas Edison State College in Trenton or Rowan University in Camden, both offer public school prices and excellent psychology degree programs as well.

 Newark Psychology Degrees, Schools, and Careers

 For a city that often lives in the shadow of New York City, Newark doesn't lack for reputable psychology education options or employment opportunities for aspiring psychologists looking to start their career in the Garden State.
-According to the United States Bureau of Labor Statistics, as of May 2011, the Newark-Union metropolitan area employed at least 780 professional psychologists, which is more than the population of professional psychologists in some entire states.
-The Newark-area psychologists earned an annual average salary of between $80,510 and $106,480 depending on the specialty of the psychologist, making Newark one of the highest-paying metropolitan areas in the country when it comes to psychology.
+According to the United States Bureau of Labor Statistics, as of May 2022, the New York-Newark-Jersey City metropolitan area is home to almost 7,500 psychology professionals, which is more than the population of professional psychologists in some entire states.
+The Newark-area psychologists earned an annual average salary of between $94,840 and $145,390 depending on the specialty of the psychologist, making Newark one of the highest-paying metropolitan areas in the country when it comes to psychology.

 There is also no shortage of excellent education options for psychology as well.
 Rutgers University, Farleigh Dickinson University, and Seton Hall University all offer nationally ranked clinical psychology programs as well as other programs in the subject and they are all within a stone’s throw of Newark.
 There are other public institutions like Montclair State University and Kean University that are very close by and offer perhaps less prestigious psychology degree programs but they also offer the programs at a reduced cost.